websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/upgrading-elasticsearch/backing-up-elasticsearch.md

 }
 ```

 Run the same command for the `liferay-20101-search-tuning-rankings` index.
-If you run both requests in a post-upgrade Elasticsearch installation, the Synonym Sets and Result Rankings data from the pre-upgrade system is now restored.
+If you run both requests in a post-upgrade Elasticsearch installation, the Synonym Sets and Result Rankings data from the pre-upgrade system are now restored.

 ```tip::
    It's convenient to create and manage snapshots via the `Kibana 7.x UI <https://www.elastic.co/guide/en/kibana/7.x/snapshot-repositories.html>`__.